-In the beginning, a website was built by first creating a single HTML page with some introduction text and maybe some images.
-You would then create for example two more pages with product and contact info.
-You now had three static pages and had to add some navigation links so your visitors could browse between them.
+Initially, a website was built by creating a single HTML page with some introduction text and maybe some images.
+You would then make two more pages with product and contact info.
+You now had three static pages and had to add navigation links so visitors could browse between them.

-To solve this, web application frameworks were developed providing more advanced server-side functionality.
+Web application frameworks were developed to solve this, providing more advanced server-side functionality.

 A web application framework acts as a plug-in to the web server and handles requests.
 Previously, when the web server got a request, it would try to find the file on its hard drive, but by using an application framework, the request processing is handled by the web application framework.
-The framework interprets the request and the output is written to the response which is returned to the client who sent the request.
-The web application framework adds logic to the handling of requests and can break up information in smaller pieces which can be reused.
-Navigation links is one example of an information piece that can be reused in multiple locations.
+The framework interprets the request, and the output is written to the response, which is returned to the client who sent the request.
+The web application framework adds logic to handling requests and can break up information into smaller pieces that can be reused.
+Navigation links are an example of an information piece that can be reused in multiple locations.

-The framework executes the source code, but it also provides the environment where the source code is executed.
-This means that the operating system, web server, file system, databases, caching etc. depend on the selected framework.
+The framework executes the source code but also provides the environment where it is executed.
+This means the operating system, web server, file system, databases, caching, and so on, depending on the selected framework.

-The purpose of a CMS is to allow multiple editors to create and update website content (including media such as images) without having to touch any HTML code, or upload files to a web server.
-With a CMS you can also control access to content for both editors and website visitors, as well as the publishing process.
-You can also manage multiple content versions, for example for multi-language websites.
+The purpose of a CMS is to let multiple editors create and update website content (including media such as images) without having to touch any HTML code or upload files to a web server.
+With a CMS, you can also control content access for editors, website visitors, and the publishing process.
+You can also manage multiple content versions for multi-language websites.

-The database is where the data is stored, and the user interface is used by editors and administrators to access and manage the data in the database.
+The database is where the data is stored, and editors and administrators use the user interface to access and manage the data in the database.
 The user interface is often a WYSIWYG (What You See Is What You Get) interface.

 The API is the interface between the user interface and the database.
-In Optimizely, some parts of the API are internal and some are external.
-The internal parts are used by the CMS itself and should not be touched by external partners.
-The external API can be used by partners and developers to customize and extend their own Optimizely solutions.
+In Optimizely, some parts of the API are internal, and some are external.
+The CMS uses the internal parts and should not be touched by external partners.
+Partners and developers can use the external API to customize and extend their Optimizely solutions.

 The views are the templates that determine the display and layout of the published data.

-Today's CMSs are often much more than just a way of publishing web pages.
+Today's CMSs are often much more than publishing web pages.
 They often contain collaboration features for editors, management of documents and assets, and process and records management.
-The CMS usually also provides access control, personalization features, data versioning, and multi-language support.
+The CMS provides access control, personalization features, data versioning, and multi-language support.

-Often a CMS has specific roles defined, each with their own set of access rights, areas and tasks.
+Often, a CMS has specific roles defined, each with its own access rights, areas, and tasks.
 For example:

 - Editor – Works in the CMS user interface and creates content.
-Different editors can be responsible for different languages and areas of the website.
+Editors can be responsible for different languages and areas of the website.

-- Publisher – Publishes the content so it becomes publicly available on the front-end site.
+- Publisher – Publish the content to become publicly available on the front-end site.

-- Administrator – Manages access rights, both for the website content, and for the CMS user interface.
+- Administrator – Manages website content and CMS user interface access rights.
 Access is based on users and group membership.
 In Optimizely, the default ASP.NET identity user and role system is included in the default templates, but you can use federated authentication and user management instead.